-Business Advisor in Dublin, Ohio
+Business Advisor in Fort Lauderdale, Florida

 It can be said that we all have financial situations that we are dealing with.
 For some of us those financial situations may be wonderful and well put together.
 For other those financial situations leave some room for improvement.
 However you want to slice this cake, we all must consider the importance of social security.
 It’s not just a number we are born with, but has a tremendous impact on what and how we can accomplish certain things in modern times.
 A financial expert name David Giertz did a recent interview on The Wall Street Journal.
 In the brief interview he discussed how a lot of financial advisors may avoid the topic of social security, and how roughly 80% of Americans are not properly informed of their own.